• Skip to primary navigation

 It also means tracking what matters.
 Graduation and enrollment are important, but they’re not enough.
 Catholic schools must begin monitoring alumni persistence, transfer rates, and degree completion.
 Only then can we assess whether our preparation truly endures.

 We need school leaders, boards, and counselors to rethink the growing employment opportunities and career paths available for students in the 2020’s and to the future in the 2030’s.
-What exists for students to build a successful life, one with a sustainable family income, growth potential, as well as personally fulfillment?

 Let’s teach our students to manage their time, regulate their emotions, and advocate for their needs.
 Let’s prepare them to set goals, adapt to change, and persevere through uncertainty.
 Let’s ensure that when they walk across the graduation stage, they’re not just ready for college, they’re ready to build a better life for themselves.

 In the end, college readiness isn’t about acceptance letters.
 It’s about formation.
-And Catholic education, at its best, is formation that lasts.

--Dan Heding
+Dan Heding

 August 16, 2025